spatie/laravel-responsecache/README.md

 ResponseCache::clear(['foo', 'bar']);
 ```

-In contrast, this statement would all of the routes except the `'/test1'` route:
+In contrast, this statement would remove all of the routes except the `'/test1'` route:

 ```php
 ResponseCache::clear(['bar']);